monzuralam/unfoldx/readme.txt

 == Copyright ==

-Unfold WordPress Theme, Copyright 2019-2021 WordPress.org
+UnfoldX WordPress Theme, Copyright 2019-2021 WordPress.org
-Unfold is distributed under the terms of the GNU GPL.
+UnfoldX is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by